Controllability and Vector Potential: Genericity

-\begin{proposition} Let $\ell \geqslant k$.
-Then the set of submodules in $\Sellk$ whose characteristic ideals are nonzero, is open dense. \end{proposition}

-We can immediately conclude a genericity result. \begin{theorem} Let $\ell \geqslant k$.
+Analogous to Proposition 5.1, we have the following result. \begin{proposition} Let $\ell \geqslant k$.
+Then the set of submodules in $\Sellk$ whose characteristic ideals are nonzero, is open dense. \end{proposition} We immediately conclude a genericity result. \begin{theorem} Let $\ell \geqslant k$.
 Then the set of uncontrollable systems in $\Bellk$ is open dense.
-In other words, uncontrollability is generic in $\Bellk$ when $\ell \geqslant k$. \end{theorem} Proof: By Corollary 3.5, a system $\ker_\F(P)$ is uncontrollable if and only if its charac- teristic ideal $\frak{i}_k(P)$ is nonzero. $\square$\\

-The above construction of the topological space $\Mellk$, and of the spaces $\Sellk$ and $\Bellk$, assumes that a perturbation of a system governed by $\ell$ laws results again in a system governed by the same number $\ell$ of laws.
-We could replace this with the more general assumption that perturbations might result in a change in the number of laws that govern the system.
-We incorporate this assumption as follows.
-We consider a differential operator in $\Mellk$ as an element in $\mathcal{M}_{\ell',k}$, where $\ell' > \ell$, by appending to its $\ell$ rows the $(\ell' - \ell) \times k$ matrix $0_{\ell'-\ell,k}$, whose every entry is the 0 operator in $A$.
+In other words, uncontrollability is generic in $\Bellk$ when $\ell \geqslant k$. \end{theorem} Proof: By Corollary 4.5, a system $\ker_\F(P)$ is uncontrollable if and only if its characteristic ideal $\frak{i}_k(P)$ is nonzero. $\square$ The above construction of the topological space $\Mellk$, and of the spaces $\Sellk$ and $\Bellk$, assumes that a perturbation of a system governed by $\ell$ laws results again in a system governed by the same number $\ell$ of laws.
+We could drop this assumption as follows.
+Consider a differential operator in $\Mellk$ as an element in $\mathcal{M}_{\ell',k}$, where $\ell' > \ell$, by appending to its $\ell$ rows the $(\ell' - \ell) \times k$ matrix $0_{\ell'-\ell,k}$, whose every entry is the 0 operator in $A$.
 Then $\Mellk \hookrightarrow \mathcal{M}_{\ell',k}$ continuously, with image a proper Zariski closed subspace.
 This construction descends to the level of submodules of $A^k$, via the projections $\{\Pi_{\ell,k}, \ell \geqslant 1\}$, and hence to distributed systems in $\F^k$.
 Thus we have the chain of inclusions

 and the corresponding chains